 about

-The central concept underlying my recent practice is to test and challenge the boundaries of what a photographic image actually is.
-My process incorporates multiple modification techniques to rework and enrich the original image.
-The work takes slides or negatives as the starting point which then undergo a range of processes as they are painted, heat treated or overlaid with organic materials.
+The central concept underlying my recent practice is to test and challenge the boundaries of what a photographic image is.
+My process employs multi-media techniques to rework and enrich existing imagery.
+Slides or negatives are used as a starting point which are then painted, collaged, heat treated or even overlaid with organic materials.
 The results are scanned to produce high-resolution digital files that allow for large-scale printing.

-At first I worked with my own analogue imagery, but as my technique evolved I began to source images from abandoned celluloid archives discarded as bric-a-brac.
+Initially I worked with my own analogue archive, but as my technique evolved I began to source images from abandoned celluloid archives which was being sold as bric-a-brac or discarded as rubbish.
 These images, from anonymous creators, take on a new life as I work into them physically.
-By appropriating them, I create images that contain only a trace of the past within.
+By reappropriating them, I create images that contain only a trace of the past within.
 The work sits within the tradition of alternative processes as they strive to push the boundaries of what defines a photographic work.

 2021 – 2022